-To teach courses in radio broadcasting, speech, com munications and theatre; FM radio supervision.
+To teach courses in radio broadcasting, speech, communications and theatre; FM radio Supervision.
 Masters degree in radio broadcasting or speech and theatre, and additional graduate work at the doctoral level.
 Prior experience as a director or supervisor of a college radio station.
-Teaching experience in communication, speech of theatre arts desirable.
+Teaching experience in communication, speech or theatre arts desirable.
 For appointment Sept.
 1977.

-Send resume to: Box 1-22 An Equal Opportunity Alfirmative Action Employer
+Send resume to: Box I-22.
+An Equal Opportunity Alfirmative Action Employer be answered.